LPRD/TelemetryController/README.md

 * Get CSV parsing working

 ### Low priority
-* Migrate a lot of the plotting code to plot.py
 * Nice setup configuration modes (What did I mean by this?)

 ## Known issues